 As I’ve entered my 30’s, I’m constantly finding myself surrounded by Mommy-to-Be’s, whether they be friends, cousins, or even co-workers.
 As I’ve been side-by-side with so many of them during their mommy journeys, I’ve also found that I pay attention to their maternity outfits!
 We shorties are often trying to lengthen our bodies and with a new body taking shape, it might feel a little harder to do that during this time in your life.
 Let’s talk about how you can style your looks in ways that both embrace your baby bump while creating the illusion of a taller frame at the same time!

 Excited to see how petite clothing works for your frame?
-Sign up to have a personalized box sent your way!
+Sign up for a Short Story to have a personalized box sent your way!

-While we don't offer maternity wear, we've still got tons of styling tips for non-maternity wear during and post-pregnancy!?
-Take the Style Quiz to get started!
+While we don't offer a large variety of maternity wear, we've still got tons of styling tips for non-maternity wear during and post-pregnancy!

 *cover photo credit: Coffee With Summer